ICRAR/boinc-magphys/machine-setup/README.markdown

 The **fabfile.py** does all the heavy lifting.

 * fab test_env test_deploy - will deploy everything on a single server
+* fab prod_env prod_deploy - will deploy to the multi-server production environment
-* fab prod_env prod_deploy - will deploy to the multi-server production environ
+* fab --conf=file.env --parallel --linewise prod_env prod_deploy - will deploy to the multi-server production environment in parallel.
+To make this work you must use an env file else fabric complains

-These are scripts for creating a new EC2 instance with the BOINC server installed.

-An instance of the BOINC server can be created by running
-* python ./create_single_instance.py
-* python ./create_multiple_instances.py

 This will create a brand new EC2 instance and run the scripts for setting up a newer version of the server.